ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 The black line shows the model's forecast, while the blue ribbon represents the 95% credible interval of the prediction - in other words, how certain the model is about its forecast.

-**Left graph (Default Parameters):** This model uses general population-level, one-size-fits-all parameters, showing broader prediction error that reflect greater uncertainty in individual fatigue.
+**Left graph (Default Parameters):** This model uses the default, one-size-fits-all parameters, and shows higher prediction error that reflects greater uncertainty in individual fatigue.

 **Right graph (Data-Informed Parameters):** This model, incorporating workforce-specific data, captures the dynamic nature of fatigue patterns with a high-level of accuracy.
 The narrow blue ribbon shows high confidence in these predictions, demonstrating how customised approaches can potentially provide more precise predictions for specific operational contexts.

 ![](/assets/images/2024-10-24-fatigue-modelling_files/model_fits.jpg)

-So the model with data-informed parameters (on the right) is much more accurate, not only in terms of the overall prediction (i.e., the alignment between the black dots and the black lines), but also in terms of the precision of this prediction (i.e., the fact that the blue uncertainty ribbons are so narrow).
+So the model with data-informed parameters (on the right) was more accurate, not only in terms of the overall prediction (i.e., the alignment between the black dots and the black lines), but also in terms of the precision of this prediction (i.e., the fact that the blue uncertainty ribbons are so narrow).
 This means the second model is making the correct forecast, and it's doing so with a high degree of confidence.